emilian-chiper/zettelkasten_ech/5-zettelkasten/py_alien_invasion_piloting_the_ship.md

 	def update(self):
 		"""Update the ship's position based on movement flags."""
-		# Updateh the ship's x value, not the rect.
+		# Update the ship's x value, not the rect.
 		if self.moving_right:
 			self.x += self.settings.ship_speed
 		if self.moving_left: